syncfusion-content/xamarin.android-docs/xamarin-android/SfPullToRefresh/Built-In-Customization.md

 ### ProgressShadowColor

-The shadow color of the progress view can be customized using [SfPullToRefresh.ProgressShadowColor](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpulltorefresh/Syncfusion.SfPullToRefresh.Android~Syncfusion.SfPullToRefresh.SfPullToRefresh~ProgressShadowColor.html) property.
+The shadow color of the progress view can be customized using the [SfPullToRefresh.ProgressShadowColor](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpulltorefresh/Syncfusion.SfPullToRefresh.Android~Syncfusion.SfPullToRefresh.SfPullToRefresh~ProgressShadowColor.html) property.
 The default background color of the progress view is "Android.Graphics.Color.Rgb(242, 242, 242)".

-In cases, where the background color of the pullable content and the progress view are same, use the [SfPullToRefresh.ProgressShadowColor](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpulltorefresh/Syncfusion.SfPullToRefresh.Android~Syncfusion.SfPullToRefresh.SfPullToRefresh~ProgressShadowColor.html) to separate the progress view view from the pullable content view, which enhances the visual appearance of the application.
+In cases, where the background color of the pullable content and the progress view are same, use the [SfPullToRefresh.ProgressShadowColor](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpulltorefresh/Syncfusion.SfPullToRefresh.Android~Syncfusion.SfPullToRefresh.SfPullToRefresh~ProgressShadowColor.html) to separate the progress view from the pullable content view to enhance the visual appearance of the application.

-Refer the below code example to set the [SfPullToRefresh.ProgressShadowColor](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpulltorefresh/Syncfusion.SfPullToRefresh.Android~Syncfusion.SfPullToRefresh.SfPullToRefresh~ProgressShadowColor.html) property.
+Refer to the following code example to set the [SfPullToRefresh.ProgressShadowColor](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpulltorefresh/Syncfusion.SfPullToRefresh.Android~Syncfusion.SfPullToRefresh.SfPullToRefresh~ProgressShadowColor.html) property:

 {% highlight c# %}